costanzabosone/costanzabosone.github.io/_pages/about.md

 My research applies machine learning to economic modeling, focusing on enhancing the interpretability of the Random Forests algorithm.
 My current application is in the field of international trade.

-I recently completed my PhD in Economic Statistics at the University of Paviaand the [University School for Advanced Studies (IUSS)-Pavia](https://www.iusspavia.it/en), under the supervision of
+I recently completed my PhD in Economic Statistics at the University of Pavia and the [University School for Advanced Studies (IUSS)-Pavia](https://www.iusspavia.it/en), under the supervision of
 [Paolo Giudici](https://sites.google.com/a/unipv.it/giudici/paolo-giudici).